Sarishatheiveegan/SGD-Regressor-for-Multivariate-Linear-Regression/README.md

 Program to implement the multivariate linear regression model for predicting the price of the house and number of occupants in the house with SGD regressor.
 Developed by: MARINO SARISHA T
 RegisterNumber: 212223240084
-/*
-Program to implement the multivariate linear regression model for predicting the price of the house and number of occupants in the house with SGD regressor.
-Developed by: KARUNIYA M
-RegisterNumber:  212223240068
-*/

 import pandas as pd
 import numpy as np
 from sklearn.datasets import fetch_california_housing